HEAT EXCHANGERS and COOLING SYSTEMS

 When performing exhaust gas cleaning, the exhaust gas needs to be cooled down prior to starting the cleaning process.
 Otherwise, the hot exhaust gases can damage and reduce the life of fabric filter bags in the dust collector.
 Cooling the exhaust gases in a gas conditioning tower can maximize uptime and decrease costly maintenance.

-To cool the hot exhaust gas, very fine water droplets are injected into the gas conditioning tower, whereby the evaporation process withdraws heat and achieves the desired temperature for the subsequent exhaust gas cleaning.
+We inject very fine water droplets into the gas conditioning tower to cool the hot exhaust gas, evaporating the heat and achieving the desired temperature for the subsequent exhaust gas cleaning.

 To maximize operational safety, the water droplets are uniformly atomized and flow evenly through the evaporation section.
 Two-component compressed-air nozzles or one-component high-pressure nozzles are used in order to efficiently disperse the cooling water.
 Depending on the application, the exhaust gas flows vertically from the top down or from the bottom up.